 You may notice a distinct lack of certain games.
 There are, of course, the Clue, Monopoly, and Trivial Pursuit versions of Harry Potter, but I just assumed that everyone knew about those and where to find them.

-What’s your favorite Harry Potter Game?
+We hope your enjoyed our list of best Harry Potter board games.
+What’s your favorite Harry Potter board game?
 Did yours not make the list?
 We’d love to hear from you so leave a comment below.